Official Government Website

 The 1892 Coeur d’Alene labor strike stemmed from a dispute between mining companies and railroads over increased rates for hauling ore amidst a national decline in prices for lead and silver.
 The introduction of boring machines reduced the need for laborers in those positions, forcing them into lower-paying jobs.
 Mine owners reduced wages and increased work hours to offset increased costs, deepening the rift between union workers and mine owners.
 In 1892, miners began to strike against the unfair wages and hours.
 When union miners walked away from their jobs, mine owners recruited replacement workers by rail from surrounding states to maintain operations.
 Union miners often confronted the replacement workers upon their arrival, even threatening violence if they chose to work.

 Silver-mine owners hired undercover Pinkerton detective agent Charles Siringo to infiltrate the union and gather information about their activities to combat the increase in hostility and slow the union’s momentum.
 Siringo joined the Gem Miners’ Union under the identity “Charles Leon Allison.”
 The union appointed him as recording secretary, which gave him access to all the union’s records.
-Siringo would then report back to his employers, which subsequently foiled several attack and sabotage efforts by union workers.
+Siringo would then report back to his employers, which subsequently foiled several attacks and sabotage efforts by union workers.
 He was eventually suspected as a spy when the Mine Owners’ Association newspaper published information unknown to those outside the union circle.
 In fear of retribution, mining companies hired armed guards to patrol mining grounds while union miners began assembling.

 On July 11, 1892, union members opened fire on guards and workers at the Frisco mill.
 Siringo had warned of a standoff, so guards were somewhat prepared for the ambush—equipped with Winchesters behind barricades.
 Nevertheless, a three-and-a-half-hour standoff ensued.
 Finally, striking miners loaded a Union Pacific railroad car with 750 pounds of giant powder.
 They sent it down the track toward the mine, destroying the mill and reportedly killing twenty union men before taking several captives.
 Shortly after the explosion, hundreds of union strikers closed in on the mining town of Gem, where a similar gunfight broke out, resulting in three deaths per side and 150 more strikebreakers and guards held captive at the union hall.
 Siringo narrowly escaped through a hole in the barracks floor and fled to a nearby wooded area.